Blog

 No Contracts Required

 For workers' comp cases, services are authorized through the claims adjuster.
 There are no separate service contracts required from the injured worker or their family.
-We work within the Hartford authorization structure so that billing flows directly through the workers' comp claim.
+We work within The Hartford authorization structure so that billing flows directly through the workers' comp claim.

 Frequently Asked Questions